nsidc/OpenSearchlight/README.md

 1. Ensure all git submodules have been retrieved: `git submodule update --init`
 2. Test that grunt is installed globally by running `grunt --version` at the command-line.
-3. If grunt isn't installed globally, run `npm install -g grunt` to install the latest version. _You may need to run `sudo npm install -g grunt`._
+3. If grunt isn't installed globally, run `npm install -g grunt-cli` to install the latest version. _You may need to run `sudo npm install -g grunt-cli`._
 4. From the root directory of this project, run `npm install` to install the project's dependencies.
 5. Run `grunt` from the root directory to run the tests and build the packages and documentaion.

-### Installing PhantomJS

-In order for the qunit task to work properly, [PhantomJS](http://www.phantomjs.org/) must be installed and in the system PATH (if you can run "phantomjs" at the command line, this task should work).

-Unfortunately, PhantomJS cannot be installed automatically via npm or grunt, so you need to install it yourself.